tigerbeetle/tigerbeetle/src/clients/node/README.md

   transfers.push(transfer);
 }

-const transfer_errors = await client.createTransfers(transfers);
+const transfers_results = await client.createTransfers(transfers);
-// Error handling omitted.
+// Results handling omitted.

 // Since it is a linked chain, in case of any error the entire batch is rolled back and can be retried
 // with the same historical timestamps without regressing the cluster timestamp.